Healthcare Providers and Voluntary Disclosures: Evaluating If, When, and How to Report to CMS, DOJ, or OIG

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will guide healthcare counsel on voluntary disclosure.
+This CLE course will guide healthcare counsel on voluntary disclosure.
 The panel will also discuss evaluating the risks and rewards of disclosing potential violations.
 The panel will outline strategies for healthcare providers and counsel in deciding if, what, when, and how to report potential violations.

 - Practical and strategic considerations and best practices